aczw/cuda-path-tracer/README.md

 - Renamed and moved various file and updated `headers` and `sources` accordingly.
 - Updated to C++20.

+### Testing

+Some other stuff I've changed that should probably be pointed out:

+- Pressing Esc does not save an image anymore.
+Pressing S still does this.

 [^1]: This `lambert` term should not to be confused with the Lambertian diffuse model.
 It's part of the overall light transport equation and must be computed for all materials.
 [^2]: Technically, I'm using `cuda::std::variant` from `libcu++` for better compatibility with CUDA code, but they should be the same.